MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 ```

 This takes us to another of our clone-flags `CLONE_SETTLS`, we can now allocate and supply a pointer to a
-`ThreadLocalStorage`-struct, and that will be put into the thread's thread-local storage register, which registers are
+`ThreadLocalStorage`-struct, and that will be put into the thread's thread-local storage register by the OS,
-used can be seen in `get_tls_ptr`.
+which registers are used can be seen in `get_tls_ptr`.

 Now when entering the `panic_handler` we can `get_tls_ptr` and see if there is a `ThreadDealloc` associated with the
 thread that's currently panicking.
 If there isn't, we're on the main thread, and we'll just bail out by exiting with
 code `1`, terminating the program.
-If there is a `ThreadDealloc` we can now first check what the caller is doing, and if we have exclusive access
+If there is a `ThreadDealloc` we can now first check if the caller has dropped the `JoinHandle<T>`,
-to the shared memory, if we do we deallocate it, if we don't we let the caller handle it.
-Then again we
+and if we have exclusive access to the shared memory, if we do have exclusive access we deallocate it,
-have to exit with some asm:
+if we don't we let the caller handle it.
+Then, again we have to exit with some asm:

 ```Rust
 // We need to be able to unmap the thread's own stack, we can't use the stack anymore after that